hernanver/hv-casestudy/README.md

 json
 {
+  "question": "Question",
-  "question": "Actual question text", "question_embedding": [/* array of numbers representing the question's embedding */], "answer": "Actual answer text",
+  "question_embedding": [/* array of numbers representing the question's embedding */], "answer": "Answer",
   "answer_embedding": [/* array of numbers representing the answer's embedding */] }

-### Purpose

-The primary goal of this step is to prepare the question-answer data for subsequent stages, where semantic similarity measures will be used to find the most relevant answers based on a user's query.
-By converting text to embeddings, we enable a machine-understandable format that facilitates comparing the semantic similarity between the user's question and the stored questions.

 ## STEP02: Continuous Conversation and CSV Logging

 This step enhances the interaction with the AI by engaging in a continuous conversation where each question from the user and the corresponding answer from the AI are dynamically processed and responded to in real-time.

-### Key Features

-Dynamic Embedding Generation: For each user question, the script generates semantic embeddings using the GPT model.
-This facilitates identifying the most semantically similar questions from the preloaded dataset, ensuring the AI's response is contextually relevant.
-CSV Logging: Each conversation is uniquely identified and logged into a CSV file with the format ConvID--Question--Answer--TokensUsed.
-This logging includes the conversation ID, user's question, AI's response, and the number of tokens used for each interaction, providing a comprehensive record of the dialogue.

 ### Implementation Details

-Upon each execution, the script initializes a new conversation session, identified by a unique ConvID based on the current timestamp.
+1-Upon each execution, the script initializes a new conversation session, identified by a unique ConvID based on the current timestamp.
-User questions are converted into embeddings and compared against a dataset of question-answer pairs to find the most similar questions, which inform the AI's responses.
+2-User questions are converted into embeddings and compared against a dataset of question-answer pairs to find the most similar questions, which are given as context into the prompt to the 'gpt-3.5-turbo' OpenAI's model to answer correctly.
-Responses are generated using OpenAI's GPT 3.5 model.
 The script runs in a loop, continuously accepting user input and generating responses until manually terminated, facilitating an uninterrupted conversation flow.